Today's Articles

 Slavery at the fort

 Although slavery violated the Northwest Ordinance of 1787 and the Missouri Compromise of 1820, enslaved Africans worked at the fort.
 Fort Snelling housed fur traders and officers who brought their slaves to the post.
 Colonel Zachary Taylor assumed command in 1828.
 He observed that the "buffalo are entirely gone, and bear and deer are scarcely seen."
 He also wrote that the "Indians subsist principally on fish, waterfowl, and wild rice."
-While stationed at Fort Snelling, Col. Taylor had eight enslaved adults die and several minors.
+While stationed at Fort Snelling, Col. Taylor had eight enslaved adults and several minors die.
 Along with the fort's construction, an Indian Agency was built on the military reservation opposite the fort at Mendota.

 Major Lawrence Taliaferro administered it.
-In 1834 Taliaferro assisted missionaries in developing the Dakota alphabet and compiling a Dakota dictionary.
+In 1834, Taliaferro assisted missionaries in developing the Dakota alphabet and compiling a Dakota dictionary.
 He also served as the Territorial Justice of Peace until 1838, when the Governor of Iowa named Henry Sibley his replacement.
-The agency held court, and those incarcerated were sent to Fort Snelling's round tower.
+The agency held court, and those incarcerated were sent to Fort Snelling's Round Tower.
 St. Paul also sent its criminals to the building until 1851.

 When the Missouri Supreme Court ruled in Rachel's favor, Courtney's enslaver conceded her case and freed Courtney and her son William.
-Courtney had another son named Joseph Godfrey, that remained in Minnesota when she was sent to a slave market in St. Louis.
-He is the only known "Minnesota runaway slave" that ran away from the fort and was taken in by the Dakota.
+Courtney had another son named Joseph Godfrey, who remained in Minnesota when she was sent to a slave market in St. Louis.
+He is the only known "Minnesota runaway slave" who ran away from the fort and was taken in by the Dakota.
 He was involved in the Dakota War and was the first defendant on the docket of the military tribunal for hanging.

 The fort served as a recruiting station for the American Civil WarSpanish American War, and both World Wars before being decommissioned a second time in 1946.
 All that remained of the original lower post were the round and hexagon towers.
 It fell into disrepair until the lower center was restored to its original appearance in 1965.